 Excellent Women, by Barbara Pym.
 I was unacquainted with Pym’s work when I read a short magazine article praising her novels.
 So I decided to give her a try, and I found this novel at the local Borders bookstore.
 According to the cover blurb, it is “written with the wit and style of a twentieth century Jane Austen.”
 I can’t go quite that far, but I enjoyed the story well enough.
 The setting is London shortly after WWII; the first-person narrator is a thirtyish woman named Mildred Lathbury whose unremarkable life principally revolves around her local Anglican church.
 Some newcomers on the local scene upset the quiet routine of Mildred’s life, particularly a couple with marital difficulties that moves into the flat below hers and a young, attractive widow who seems to have designs on the somewhat clueless bachelor vicar of Mildred’s church.
 The book is not bad, but it is really more interesting as a window into a vanished era than as a narrative.
 Among the cultural artifacts: the narrator chronically thinks of herself as a “spinster” simply because she is unmarried at age 30, the characters find the idea of the married couple’s getting divorced scarcely thinkable, and the local Anglican church is important, if not central, to the life of the surrounding community.
 It was truly a different world in those days.

 Flushed Away (B-).
 My mom and I just saw this new animated feature, which I believe is from the same people who make the Wallace and Gromit movies.
-Roddy St. James (voice of Hugh Jackman) is a pet mouse who lives a life of luxury in Kensington, London.
+Roddy St. James (voice of Hugh Jackman, Australia) is a pet mouse who lives a life of luxury in Kensington, London.
 Poor Roddy unexpectedly finds himself flushed into the London sewer system, where mice have built their own little miniature civilization.
-He enlists the aid of a ship captain named Rita (voice of Kate Winslet) to help him get home.
-Meanwhile, the sinister Mr. Toad (voice of Bill Nighy) has a plan to get rid of all the mice and rats in the sewer system for good.
+He enlists the aid of a ship captain named Rita (voice of Kate Winslet, The Reader) to help him get home.
+Meanwhile, the sinister Mr. Toad (voice of Bill Nighy, Love Actually) has a plan to get rid of all the mice and rats in the sewer system for good.
 There are plenty of narrow escapes and daring rescues, and the visuals are great, but the movie as a whole is only slightly above average.
 The omnipresent slugs who provide a musical chorus/commentary on the action are a highlight.

 Stranger Than Fiction (B-).
 This new Will Ferrell movie may look like a comedy from the trailers, but it really isn’t — it’s more of a morality tale.
-Ferrell plays Harold Crick, a polite, soft-spoken, mildly obsessive-compulsive IRS agent whose apartment is even more sparsely furnished than my house.
+Ferrell (Casa de mi Padre) plays Harold Crick, a polite, soft-spoken, mildly obsessive-compulsive IRS agent whose apartment is even more sparsely furnished than my house.
 His completely routinized existence is suddenly upended when he begins to hear a woman’s voice simultaneously and accurately narrating his life as he is living it.
-The voice belongs to Kay Eiffel (Emma Thompson), a novelist living in the same city and plagued with writer’s block as she tries to write a novel about Harold Crick, a polite, soft-spoken, mildly obsessive-compulsive IRS agent.
+The voice belongs to Kay Eiffel (Emma Thompson, Men in Black 3), a novelist living in the same city who is plagued with writer’s block as she tries to write a novel about Harold Crick, a polite, soft-spoken, mildly obsessive-compulsive IRS agent.
 She has no idea that Crick is a real person, and Crick becomes more than a little upset when he hears the voice toss off the observation that his death is imminent.
 He spends the rest of the movie (a) trying to find the mysterious narrator so he can talk her out of killing him and (b) trying to make something of the potentially very short remainder of his life.
-Maggie Gyllenhaal (Secretary, Mona Lisa Smile) does a nice job as a free-spirited bakery owner that Crick first audits, then romances; Dustin Hoffman (The Graduate, Ishtar) plays a literature professor that Crick consults to help him in his quest.
+Maggie Gyllenhaal (Crazy Heart) does a nice job as a free-spirited bakery owner that Crick first audits, then romances; Dustin Hoffman (Barney’s Version) plays a literature professor that Crick consults to help him in his quest.
 More interesting than entertaining.

 Last night I attended my first concert by the Dallas Wind Symphony, an ensemble composed entirely of wind instruments and percussion (except for one string bass, a pianist, and a harpist).
 It was an enjoyable evening.
 The highlight was a piece called Circus Maximus: Symphony No. 3 for Large Wind Ensemble, written by John Corigliano in 2004.
 As it happens, the Dallas Wind Symphony commissioned the piece, and Mr. Corigliano was in attendance at the concert.
 Fortunately, the composer took the stage and explaind the piece before we heard it, or else I would have thought it was mostly a horrendous cacophony of noise.
 It was still pretty cacophonous in parts, but at least I had a sense of what Corigliano was trying to do, and there were some very nice parts as well.
 Some of it was a little overboard — for example, he had some players scattered throughout the concert hall, playing from the seats.
 Hopefully no patrons were seated immediately in front of the rogue trumpeters.
 At one, a six- or seven-piece marching band came playing down one of the mani aisles on the floor, crossed in front of the stage, and then departed up the other aisle.
 And the piece ends with a rifle shot.
 Otherwise, it was very traditional.
 An interesting taste of the modern music scene.